Student Ambassador Max Czechowski

 median salary for graduates who obtained new full-time jobs in a field related to their degree

 Start your admission to Waukesha County Technical College with a few simple steps.
-Contact the admissions representatives at the college with any questions and for assistance along the way.
+Contact an enrollment counselor at the college with any questions and for assistance along the way.

 WCTC values its strong partnerships with local business, industry and community organizations.
 Working in tandem, the College provide individuals and area employees with practical skills needed for success.
 The Corporate Training Center offers professional development workshops, consulting services and customized training; the Small Business Center provides networking events and clubs, noncredit courses, small business certificates and other services.
 Additionally, WCTC offers continuing education courses for those in select fields, such as health care and law enforcement.